Inventors and Their Inventions have Changed the World. New Inventions Improve Our Lives for the Better.

 Hello Inventor, Entrepreneur, Idea Person,

 Inventing is not for you if you are looking to get rich quick or get out of a financial jam.
-When you are down on your luck, inventing is not the way to turn things around.
+I believe when you are down on your luck, inventing is not the way to turn things around.
 Do not buy my books, kit, or coaching, or spend money on a patent or prototype.
-I'd rather see you invest in yourself first.

-My mission is to help inventors, entrepreneurs, and everyday people with ideas.
+My mission is to help inventors, entrepreneurs, and everyday people with ideas with my Invention Roadmap.
 You might have an invention that can benefit society and make our lives easier.

 "Product Coach" Matt Yubas, Engineer, MBA